 When are applications due?

 At this point, micro-grants are awarded once a year.
-Applications are accepted between January 1 and midnight, February 1 each year.
-Applications will be reviewed by a selection committee.
+Applications for 2014 grants will accepted between January 16 and midnight, February 15.
+Applications will then be reviewed by a selection committee.
 The full Slow Food Utah board votes on final grant decisions after considering the committee recommendations.
 If you apply, you will be notified as to whether or not you have been awarded funding as soon as possible, by April 1 at the latest.

 How much funding can I request?